-In addition to her awards, Elene has performed in many concerts and other events.
-She played the Prokofiev Violin Concerto at the Elbe Philharmonic Hall with the Young North German Philharmonics under the direction of Daniel Blendulf.
+In 2017 Elene Meipariani played the first violin concerto by Sergei Prokofiev in the finale of the TONALi competition in the main hall of the Elbphilharmonie with the Junge Norddeutsche Philharmonie conducted by Daniel Blendulf.
 She also performed the Violin Concerto by Brahms along with the Tiflis Philharmonics at the State Opera House in Tiflis.

 In 2018 Elene toured in Hong Kong, Taiwan and South Korea as a soloist with the Stuttgart University Orchestra.

-Elene played with artists such as Lisa Batiashvili, Prof. Tanja Becker-Bender, Prof. Peter Nagy and Prof. Christine Busch.
-She performed at festivals like the Schleswig-Holstein Music Festival, the Kissinger Summer, the Rheingau Music Festival, and the Festival “Arpeggione” – Stars of Tomorrow.
-She also completed a concert tour in England.
+Elene played chamber music with a. o.
+Lisa Batiashvili, Prof. Tanja Becker-Bender, Prof. Peter Nagy and Prof. Christine Busch.
+She performed at festivals like the Schleswig-Holstein Music Festival, the Kissinger Summer and the Rheingau Music Festival.

-Elene plays a Domenico Montagnana violin dating back to 1740, which was loaned by the Rudolf Eberle Fondation.
+Elene Meipariani plays a violin by Domenico Montagnana from 1740, on loan from the Rudolf Eberle Foundation.